Desk with Laptop, Calculator, Files and small model of house with epc colours

 Also, measuring lengths of external wall is straightforward and multiple lengths of party wall or multiple lengths of HLP wall can be easily summed to arrive at the required figures.

-In the case of this Passivhaus property we had a challenge because none of the walls were straight and a different approach would be required.
-I didn't have a solution for this at the time and I was concenred about this aspect of the assessment for quite a while.
+I didn't have a solution for this at the time and I was concerned about this aspect of the assessment for quite a while.

-As well as the external shape of each floor, we would have one extension in the central part of the property where a full 2-storey height ceiling was present, and one side of this building part followed an interesting curve of the main staircase.
+As well as the external shape of each floor, we would have one notional extension in the central part of the property where a full 2-storey height ceiling was present, and one side of this building part followed an interesting curve of the main staircase.

 Knowing this would be completely impractical, I approached the scheme manager at another company - Billy at Quidos.
 They were happy to accept such information as long as an assessor could satisfy themselves the property had not changed since the plans were drawn and that the plans were representative of the property.